pinkpong111/governance-rules-theory/README.md

 Lower layers begin forwarding conflicts they should be handling autonomously.
 The upper layer's oversight channel, designed to be silent in Rest Mode, is suddenly receiving traffic it cannot process at the designed rate.
 If this persists, the upper layer itself enters a conflict accumulation spiral.

-**Real-world mapping:** MAST taxonomy (Cemri et al., NeurIPS 2025) — the most comprehensive empirical study of MAS failures, analyzing 1,642 execution traces across 7 frameworks, identifies **inter-agent misalignment** as the dominant failure category.
+**Structural analogue:** MAST taxonomy (Cemri et al., NeurIPS 2025) — analyzing 1,642 execution traces across 7 frameworks — identifies **inter-agent misalignment** as the dominant failure category, structurally consistent with the prediction that Escalation Flood arises from position ambiguity and loop collapse rather than individual agent error.
 The specific modes map directly:

 | MAST failure mode | Governance equivalent |
 |---|---|